Danderson123/SBE_180391/README.md

 ## Singularity (preferred method)

 This repository includes a recipe and pre-built [singularity]() container.
-The pre-built container is available with each release and the container can be built with:
+If you have root access, pre-built container is available with each release and if you have root access, the container can be built with:

-`sudo singularity build SBE_180391.img Singularity.def`
+`make singularity-build`

 # Configuration